Caving: Cave conservation

 In 1988, concerned that cave resources were becoming increasingly damaged through unregulated use, Congress enacted the Federal Cave Resources Protection Act, giving land management agencies in the United States expanded authority to manage cave conservation on public land.

 Caving organizations

 Cavers in many countries have created organizations for the administration and oversight of caving activities within their nations.
 The oldest of these is the French Federation of Speleology (originally Société de spéléologie) founded by Édouard-Alfred Martel in 1895, which produced the first periodical journal in speleology, Spelunca.
-The first University-based speleological institute in the world was founded in 1920 in Cluj-Napoca, Romania, by Emil Racovita, a Romanian biologist, zoologist, speleologist and explorer of Antarctica.
+The first University-based speleological institute, was founded in 1919 in Bristol, England as the University of Bristol Spleleological Society.

 The British Speleological Association was established in 1935.
 In the United States, the National Speleological Society in the US was founded in 1941; however, it was originally formed as the Speleological Society of the District of Columbia on May 6, 1939.

 An international speleological congress was proposed at a meeting in Valence-sur-Rhone, France in 1949 and first held in 1953 in Paris.
 The International Union of Speleology (UIS) was founded in 1965.